When the sled prosthesis fails: Everything about switching to a total knee replacement

 Before a revision from a unicompartmental knee arthroplasty to a total knee replacement is performed, a precise diagnosis is required.
 Doctors use a combination of medical history, clinical examination, and state-of-the-art diagnostic procedures to determine the need for revision.

-1. Medical History: Patients are specifically asked about their symptoms, such as the type and intensity of pain, time of occurrence, and limitations in daily life.
+1. Anamnesis: Patients are specifically asked about their complaints, e.g. type and intensity of pain, time of onset and limitations in daily life.

-2. Clinical examination: Orthopedic surgeons check the mobility, stability, and alignment of the knee.
-Swelling, redness, or warmth in the area of the prosthesis may indicate inflammation.
+2. Clinical examination: Orthopaedists examine the mobility, stability and axis alignment of the knee.
+Swelling, redness or warmth in the prosthesis area can indicate inflammation.

 3. Imaging: